mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

   library.
 Use the :kbd:`ARROW UP` and :kbd:`ARROW DOWN` keys to scroll in the list of results.

-.. note:: If the search input field has focus, the Mixxx keyboard shortcuts do
+.. note:: If the search input field has focus, the Mixxx keyboard shortcuts are
-          not work, see :ref:`control-keyboard`.
+          disabled, see :ref:`control-keyboard`.

 Using search operators
 ----------------------